 To prepare your pieces, iron paper-backed fusible web to the back of the appliqué fabric.
-Trace the portion of the embroidery that you want to fill and cut out the fabric piece.
-If embroidered details will go on the appliquéd area, you can trace... those right on the fabric.
+Trace the part of the embroidery that you want to fill and cut out the fabric piece.
+If embroidered details will go on the appliquéd area, you can trace... those right on the fabric with a fine pencil.

 With felt appliqué the edges are also raw, but felt doesn't fray so there is less to worry about.
 Felt also grips to fabric more, so it's not always necessary to fuse it to the fabric (although you can).